 This local website contains all information on the microcontroller-based projects that I have been running, with my eldest son Joost being involved sometimes as well.
-I use the PICAXE and ZBASIC microcontroller types, two quite different but excellent systems for building applications both based on BASIC language.
+I use the PICAXE and ZBASIC microcontroller types, two quite different but excellent systems for building applications both based on the BASIC (and Arduino/C++) languages.

 Everybody wants to make a space trip, so my son Joost and I joined as well, that is, a trip to near space (31 kms high), through the service offered by JP Aerospace.
 For the full story on how we built this tiny satellite that fits into a pingpong ball, how it was flown upwards, which measurement results we got and to follow current developments, see the following link towards our PICAXE-18X based NLSE-1 Pongsat project.
 It has most probably been the first electronics-based PongSat that has functioned the whole trip towards near-space and back to earth, with registered temperatures as low as -60 C, thanks to a special LiPo battery.

 The Picaxe "SerialPower" Network combines power delivery and bi-directional communications between processes on intelligent, picaxe-based battery-less nodes.
 This can be implemented using just two interchangeable wires.
 Simple diode-mixing networks with separate power and communication wires are supported as well.